Calculate Recommended Time

 The Ideal Dose

-Scanning the research literature, there are around ten red light therapy studies that use a full-body bed.
-To get a more accurate dosage to go by, if you take the average dosage of these studies, it is around 24 J/cm², which is likely a good benchmark to go by as it is based on actual studies done with whole-body light beds (not just lasers or small devices).
+Scanning the research literature, there are around ten red light therapy studies that use a full-body systems.
+To get a more accurate dosage to go by, if you take the average dosage of these studies, it is around 30 J/cm², which is likely a good benchmark to go by as it is based on actual studies done with whole-body light systems (not just lasers or small devices).

 Here is the simple formula for red light therapy dosing.